Rosuav/Gypsum/plugins/README.rst

 ---------------------

 Certain elements in subw and conn are guaranteed, and designed to be read by plugins.
-Nothing is guaranteed for writing; however, poking around in the source code will show a number of interesting possibilities.
-Have fun. :)
+In general, these are for you to read but not replace or mutate;
-You can safely read the following:
+however, poking around in the source code will show a number of interesting possibilities.
+Have fun. :) The following keys should always exist:

 * subw->connection - referred to as conn, this mapping stores per-connection info.
 It will be replaced with a new mapping any time a new connection is